Skip to main content

 • Memory cleanup: Uses [GC]::Collect() and [GC]::WaitForPendingFinalizers() after each job

-• Timeout control: Prevents jobs from hanging with Wait-Job -Timeout 10
+• Timeout control: Prevents hanging by using Wait-Job -Timeout 10

-With this approach, I successfully labeled all relevant files without PowerShell freezing or running endlessly.
+With this approach, I successfully labeled all relevant files without PowerShell freezing or running indefinitely.

 Additional Script for Pre-Migration Audit